To determine your chances of developing cardiovascular disease

 Finally, it will likely be checked at regular intervals if you have been prescribed treatments to help lower your LDL-C, such as statins.

 Elevated concentrations of LDL-C increase your risk of developing cardiovascular disease.
-However, as mentioned above, in the UK it is usually a different parameter called the total cholesterol : HDL cholesterol ratio which is used to identify people at high risk.
 This is used in conjunction with other factors such as age, gender, smoking, blood pressure, being overweight, to estimate your chances of developing heart disease in the future.
 If this indicates you might be at high risk, the LDL-C is then used as a ‘target’ for you to aim for.
 Your doctor would then usually recommend dietary changes and possibly medical treatments to help reduce your LDL-C down to this target.

 In the UK, the target LDL-C for people at high risk of cardiovascular disease is usually ‘no more than 2.0 mmol/L’.
-A fall of 30% from the pre-treatment level is also used as an alternative target.
-Bear in mind that the lower your LDL-C, the lower your chances of cardiovascular disease, so there are additional (albeit small) benefits to an even lower LDL-C than 2.0 mmol/L. Furthermore, it means that if your LDL-C was very high to start off with (when getting down to 2.0 mmol/L may not be possible), any reduction you get with dietary improvements or medications will be beneficial.
+A fall of 40% from the pre-treatment level is also used as an alternative target.
+Bear in mind that the lower your LDL-C, the lower your chances of cardiovascular disease, so there are additional benefits down to an LDL-C of zero (0 mmol/L).
+Furthermore, it means that if your LDL-C was very high to start off with (when getting down to 2.0 mmol/L may not be possible), any reduction you get with dietary improvements or medications will be beneficial.

 If you are not considered to be at high risk of cardiovascular disease, there is no official target for LDL-C. However, many doctors would consider no more than 3.0 mmol/L as desirable.